mirceanis/carpet/README.md

 carpet
 ========
-A very simple nodejs logger with timestamps and colors
+A very simple nodejs logger with colorful timestamps and logging level

 ## Installation